The Short Answer

 Most private plans cover medical detox.
 You will typically pay your standard deductible, copay, or coinsurance.
 In-network facilities cost less than out-of-network.
 Call the number on your insurance card to verify coverage and find in-network providers.

-Medicaid & Medicare
+Medicaid and Medicare

 Medicaid covers detox in most states, often with little or no out-of-pocket cost.
 Medicare Part A covers inpatient detox, and Part B covers outpatient services.
 Coverage specifics vary by state for Medicaid and by plan for Medicare Advantage.

-TRICARE & VA Benefits
+TRICARE and VA Benefits

 TRICARE covers medically necessary detox and substance abuse treatment.
 The VA provides detox services to eligible veterans, often at no cost.
 Contact your local VA medical center or call the Veterans Crisis Line at 988 (press 1).